-Remark 24.25.
-Although this proof lets us choose any field k we like, we have no way to control K. In particular, it is not known whether every profinite group G is isomorphic to a Galois group over $K = \mathbb{Q}$; indeed, this is not even known for finite G.
+Remark 26.25.
+Although this proof lets us choose any field k we like, we have no way to control K. In particular, it is not known whether every profinite group G is isomorphic to a Galois group over $K = \mathbb{Q}$; indeed, this is not even known for all finite groups G.